WillAyers99/Ukulele_Tab_Converter/README.md

 Notes: a,b,c,d,e,f,g

-todo:
--implement a UI
+note:
--implement sharp and flat notation
+-does not yet include sharp and flat input/notation